-oversees the overall operation of several research projects at RJIF including Project Fukushima.
+Kitazawa is Special Advisor to the Chairman at Asia Pacific Initiative.
+She has worked for the organization since the outset in 2011, having overseen various research projects including Project Fukushima and Asia Pacific Initiative Forum (APIF).
 She is a specialist in City Planning and Management, with expertise in measurement and analyses of pedestrian movement patterns at neighborhood scale.
 She advises prefectural governors and mayors in Japan for the formulation of Special Economic Zone plans.
-Before joining RJIF, her role at London School of Economics and Political Science involved developing international investigations on urban policies in the world’s growing metropolises.
+Before joining API, her role at London School of Economics and Political Science involved developing international investigations on urban policies in the world’s growing metropolises.
 She has also worked as a Geographic Information Systems (GIS) consultant for a number of commercial and research projects in the UK and EU as part of her PhD study at University College London.

 Senior Research Fellow